MatthewCamarena/camarena.matthew-heyhw/README.md

 * numberOfBabiesWithName takes in a string s and returns the number of babies who have that name.

+## Main function
+The main function tests to see if the functions are working correctlly.

 # How to build and run
+For Mac Users: